SNDL Inc. (SNDL) Shares Down Despite Recent Market Volatility

-SNDL Inc. (NASDAQ: SNDL)’s stock price has decreased by -5.26 compared to its previous closing price of 1.90. however, the company has experienced a -7.69% decrease in its stock price over the last five trading days.
+SNDL Inc. (NASDAQ: SNDL)’s stock price has decreased by -0.61 compared to its previous closing price of 1.63. but the company has seen a -8.99% decline in its stock price over the last five trading sessions.
 Barron’s reported on 04/04/22 that The House Legalized Cannabis.
 Don’t Get Too Excited About Pot’s Senate Prospects.

 Is It Worth Investing in SNDL Inc. (NASDAQ: SNDL) Right Now?